Skip to main content

 • Ordering

 The customer selects the items they wish to order.
-The order is automatically processed through the restaurant's point of sale system, then it goes directly to the kitchen.
+The order is automatically processed through the restaurant's point-of-sale system, then it goes directly to the kitchen.

 • Service